Felixmk99/GHGRP_vs_ClimateTRACE_Analysis/README.md

 ## Contact

-For questions about the code or analysis, please contact:
-- **Felix Kania:** felixkania@gmail.com
+For questions about the code or analysis, please contact: **Felix Kania:** felixkania@gmail.com
-- **Siddharth Vedula:** vedulas@miamioh.edu

----

-## Acknowledgments

-We thank the U.S. EPA, Climate TRACE, S&P Global (Compustat), U.S. Bureau of Labor Statistics, and the U.S. Census Bureau for providing the data used in this analysis.

 ---

 ## Notes for Reviewers